zcrayman/tut-data/2/README.ftl.md

 At this point your repository only implements [CRUD (Create, Read, Update, Delete) operations](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Is that enough?

-## Extend the Repository with a Custom Finder
+## Extend your Repository with a Custom Finder

 A late breaking requirement has been uncovered!
-(Ever deal with that?)
+Does that sound familiar...

 Users are going to be given the opportunity to select dishes by the names of the ingredients that they contain.

-Looking at MenuItem, the document that is stored in MongoDB will look similar to this:
+Looking at MenuItem, the document that is stored in MongoDB will look similar to the following:

 ```json
 {